astorfi/TensorFlow-World/CONTRIBUTING.rst

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change. *For typos, please do not create pull request.
+When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change. *For typos, please do not create a pull request.
 Instead, declare them in issues or email the repository owner*.

 Please note we have a code of conduct, please follow it in all your interactions with the project.